ChuanyuXue/NASA-RETHi-DRDS/README.md

 Keep listening from server, a packet will be send back with following headers:

-- Opt = 2
+- Opt = 12
 - Src = 0
 - Dst = ID of client
+- Type = 0
-- Param = ID of data being published
+- Param 1 = ID of data being published
+- Param 2 = Simulink time intervals of published data
 - Priority = Priority
-- Row = Rate of data published
+- Row = 0
 - Length = 0
 - Payload = No data for publish request

 When receive the above packet, start continuously pushing streaming to server with following headers setting.
 Decide the shape[Row and Col] of data based on the estimated latency of network and data frequency:

-- Opt = 2
+- Opt = 12
-- Src = ID. of client
+- Src = ID of client
 - Dst = 0
+- Type = Type of data
-- Param = ID of data being published
+- Param 1 = ID of data being published
+- Param 2 * $2^{16}$ + Param 3 = The simulink time of publishing data
 - Priority = Priority
-- Time = Synchronous time
+- Time = Physical time of publishing data
 - Payload = Data published to server
 - [Type, Row, Col, Length] are depended on the data